May the Gratitude in my Heart Kiss all the Universe

 Start your day with the gentle practice of writing (or typing) out a list of what you’re grateful for and watch the Universe go to work showing you your steadfast blessings throughout the day.
 When we are conscientious of the blessings that we receive on a daily basis, the more our eyes are turned to just how plentiful our worlds are and this is when our hearts will be more at peace.

-Your appreciations will most likely start much broader; such as your health, family, roof over your head, your partner, etc., but as your brain adjusts you will likely find yourself discovering more in depth and sincere moments that fill your heart with gratitude.
-This may stem from the mail man who has left your dog a biscuit because they’re always barking at the sound of the doorbell, the stranger that stops you in the grocery store to let you know something has fallen out of your basket, or your neighbor whose brought your package in from the sudden downpour.
+Your appreciations will most likely start much broader; such as your health, family, roof over your head, your partner, etc., but as your brain adjusts you will likely find yourself discovering more in-depth and sincere moments that fill your heart with gratitude.
+This may stem from the mailman who has left your dog a biscuit because they’re always barking at the sound of the doorbell, the stranger that stops you in the grocery store to let you know something has fallen out of your basket, or your neighbor who’s brought your package in from the sudden downpour.

 The roots of all goodness lie in the soil of appreciation for goodness.